prody/ProDy/doc/reference/usage/selection-operations.rst

 >>> print water
 Selection "water" from 1p38

-This shows that, structure 1p38 does not contain any non-water hetero atoms.
+The above shows that 1p38 does not contain any non-:term:`water` :term:`hetero` atoms.

 Addition
 ===============================================================================

 .. versionadded:: 0.2.1

-Another operation defined on :class:`Select` object (also on other :class:`~prody.atomic.AtomPointer` derived classes) is addition.
+Another operation defined on the :class:`Select` object is addition (also on other :class:`~prody.atomic.AtomPointer` derived classes).

-This may be useful if you want to get atoms in an :class:`AtomGroup` in a specific order.
+This may be useful if you want to yield atoms in an :class:`AtomGroup` in a specific order.
-Let's think of a simple case, where we want to write atoms in 1p38 in a specific order.
+Let's think of a simple case, where we want to output atoms in 1p38 in a specific order:

 >>> protein = prot.select('protein')
 >>> water = prot.select('water')